AAAlex-123/SML-compiler-runtime/README.md

 directory.

 ## Compiler (SML_Compiler)

-The Compiler parses a high-level-language file (or stdin) to produce machine code interpretable from the Executor.
-The language is deriberately BASIC-like to simplify the compilation process, since each high-level-language statement is contained within a single line and can be parsed independently from the rest of the code.
+The Compiler parses a high-level-language file (or stdin) to produce machine code that can be interpreted by the Executor.
+The language is deliberately BASIC-like to simplify the compilation process, since each high-level-language statement is contained within a single line and can be parsed independently from the rest of the code.
 Notable exceptions are the `if` and `while` statements which inherently require a stack-like structure to function